Dental Financing: Options And Alternatives To Consider

 - Dental crowns: $500 – $3,000 (per tooth)

 - Teeth cleaning with X-rays: $75 – $200

 Options For Financing Dental Work

 Whether you’re going through your dentist’s office or a third-party lender, getting dental financing may come down to your credit score.
-Having good or excellent credit can help you qualify for a better interest rate.
-When applying for any loan, it’s best to prequalify so that you can see your prospective loan’s rates and terms before committing fully to it.
+Good or excellent credit can help you qualify for a better interest rate.
+When applying for any loan, it’s best to prequalify so you can see your prospective loan’s rates and terms before fully committing.
 This may involve a soft credit check.

 A major benefit to in-house financing is that some dentists might not require a credit check or a down payment.
-Keep in mind, though, that having no credit check could imply a higher APR or fees with the loan.
+Keep in mind, though, that having no credit check could signify a higher annual percentage rate (APR) or fees with the loan.

 Medical Credit Cards

 Medical credit cards allow you to charge certain medical expenses, such as dental procedures, to them and repay the amount over time.
 Some cards come with a period of deferred interest where you’re not charged any interest up to a certain deadline.
 That interest accumulates, though, so if you can’t pay off your balance within the deferment period, you may owe all of the accrued interest on top of your next monthly payment.